Why Repeating the Same Thing in Class Blocks Your Students' Brains

 As teachers, we are traditionally taught that repetition is the key to memory.
 "If they don't get it, repeat it again."
 However, brain biology reveals an uncomfortable truth: insisting on the exact same information, delivered the exact same way, can cause your students to completely tune out.

-Conceptual diagram: How monotony triggers the magnesium plug to block learning pathways at the synapse.
+Conceptual diagram: How monotony triggers the magnesium plug within learning receptors.

 Imagine walking into a room with a loud wall clock ticking away: "tick-tock, tick-tock."
 At first, you notice it instantly.
-But within a few minutes, you completely stop hearing it.
-Your ears haven't stopped working; rather, your nervous system has simply chosen to conserve energy by tuning out a predictable, boring stimulus.
+But within a few minutes, your brain simply stops hearing it.
+Your ears haven't stopped working; rather, your nervous system has chosen to conserve energy by ignoring a predictable, boring stimulus.

 In neuroscience, this phenomenon is called habituation.
-In the context of the classroom, it is exactly what happens when we rely on monotonous repetition.
+In practical classroom terms, it is exactly what happens when we rely on monotonous repetition.
 When a neuron receives the same exact information over and over without variation, its chemical response drops.
 For the student, a teacher's line-by-line explanation becomes just like that ticking clock: pure background noise.

 The "Chemical Plug" That Halts Learning